Thursday, April 28, 2016

 10 Video Shorts on the Evidence for Christianity

 These short videos are incredibly powerful.
 So many facts have been hidden from us.
 So many truths have been pushed aside and minimized by a radically secular education system and media.
-We've been deceived, and driven from the truth by a atheistic agenda in our country.
+We've been deceived, and driven from the truth by a deceptive agenda.
 It's madness.
 These video shorts will blow your mind.
 You'll be amazed.
 Share these videos far and wide, share them with your atheist and humanist friends.
 Share the facts, share the truth, because the world needs it!

 1. The Kalam Cosmological Argument